Quantum coherent and measurement feedback control based on atoms coupled with a semi-infinite waveguide: Coherent feedback control with one or two excitations

 \subsection{Coherent feedback control with two excitations}

-When initially two of the atoms are excited, and there are no photons in the waveguide, there can be overall two excitations in the quantum system.
-Based on Assumption~\ref{AsumInitialB}, the quantum states in Fig.~\ref{fig:NatomWaveguide} (a) can be represented as \begin{small}
+When initially two atoms are excited, while the waveguide is empty, there are overall two excitations in the whole quantum system.
+The quantum state in Fig.~\ref{fig:NatomWaveguide} (a) is

-\end{small} where the first component represents that there are two atoms labeled with $j$ and $l$ are excited and there are no photons in the waveguide, the second component represents that the $j$th atom is excited and there is one photon of the continuous mode $k$ in the waveguide, and the last term represents that all the atoms are at their ground states and there are two photons of the mode $k_1$ and $k_2$ in the waveguide.
-Then the quantum state representation can be mapped on the random graph as in Definition~\ref{GraphB}.
+where the first component on the RHS represents that two atoms labeled $j$ and $l$ are excited and there are no photons in the waveguide, the second component means that the $j$th atom is excited and there is one photon of the continuous mode $k$ in the waveguide, and the last term indicates that all the atoms are in their ground states and there are two photons of the modes $k_1$ and $k_2$ in the waveguide, respectively.
+The quantum state representation can be mapped to a random graph as given in \textbf{Definition~\ref{GraphB}} below.

-\begin{myDef} For the closed loop quantum system with feedback in Fig.~\ref{fig:NatomWaveguide} (b) with at most two excitations, the $j$th vertex represents that the $j$th two-level atom is excited and there is one photon in the semi-infinite waveguide; the edge between the $j$th and $l$th vertexes represents that the $j$th and $l$th two-level atoms are both excited and there are no photons in the waveguide.
-Then the probability of the $j$th vertex and the edge between the $j$th and $l$th vertexes reads \begin{small}
+\begin{myDef} The quantum coherent feedback system in Fig.~\ref{fig:NatomWaveguide} (a) with two excitations can be mapped to the random graph in Fig.~\ref{fig:NatomWaveguide} (b).
+Specifically, the $j$th vertex represents that the $j$th two-level atom is excited and there is one photon in the semi-infinite waveguide; the edge between the $j$th and $l$th vertices means that the $j$th and $l$th two-level atoms are both excited and there are no photons in the waveguide.
+The probabilities of the $j$th vertex and the edge between the $j$th and $l$th vertices are